humbertovarona/mNC/README.md

     -58.297106644226, -68.9318597650484, -70.7001552939819, -68.9116708557565 ;
 }

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-The function insertlevel_NC is equivalent to insertdepth_NC, the function insertstaticvariable3DAtmosphere_NC is equivalent to insertstaticvariable3D_NC and the function insertstaticvariable4DAtmosphere_NC is equivalent to insertstaticvariable3D_NC and the function insertdynamicvariable4DAtmosphere_NC is equivalent to insertdynamicvariable4D_NC, with the only difference that they write the level parameter instead of the depth parameter.
+The function insertlevel_NC is equivalent to insertdepth_NC, the function insertstaticvariable3DAtmosphere_NC is equivalent to insertstaticvariable3D_NC and the function insertdynamicvariable4DAtmosphere_NC is equivalent to insertdynamicvariable4D_NC, with the only difference that they write the "level" parameter instead of the "depth" parameter.